localstatic/morganterry.com/index.md

 * PHP
 * MySQL
-* HTML and CSS
-* JavaScript and jQuery
+* Laravel

+In addition, I've worked with a variety of other languages, frameworks and other technologies throughout my career, including:

 * Drupal
 * Ruby on Rails
+* HTML &amp; CSS
+* JavaScript &amp; jQuery
+* Magento
+* Delphi